flaf/miscellaneous/puppet/modules/repository/README.md

 prefix or not.

 The `keyserver` parameter is the key server used to retrieve the APT key.
-The default value of this parameter is `undef` and in this case:
+The default value of this parameter is `undef`.

-* either the value of `repository::aptkey::params::keysever`
-  is used if defined;
-* or, if not defined, the parameter `source` (see below) must be defined.
+Now, here is the `keyserver` policy:

+1. If `repository::aptkey::keysever` (from the user-defined resource) is not `undef`, this key server is used to download the APT key.
+2. If `repository::aptkey::keysever` is `undef`:
+    a.
+If `repository::aptkey::params::keysever` (from the class)
+       is not `undef`, this key server is used to download the APT key.
+    b.
+If `repository::aptkey::params::keysever` is `undef`, then:
+        i.
+The `source` parameter will be used to download the APT key via a `wget` command.
+        ii.
+If the `source` parameter is undefined, the key server `hkp://keyserver.ubuntu.com:80` will be used.

 The `source` parameter is the URL to download the APT key via `wget`.
-The default value is `undef` and the key server will be used is this case.
-If not equal to `undef`, this parameter takes the precedence over the keyserver and a `wget` command will be used to retrieve the APT key.
+The default value is `undef`.
+As you can see in the policy described above, this parameter can be ignored if a key server is defined (via the parameter `repository::aptkey::params::keysever` or the parameter `repository::aptkey::keysever`).

 The `http_proxy` is the HTTP proxy used to retrieve the APT key (via a key server or via a `wget`).
-The default value of this parameter is `undef`, and in this case:
+The default value of this parameter is `undef`.
+The `http_proxy` policy is:

-* either the value of `repository::aptkey::params::http_proxy`
-  is used if defined;
-* or, if not defined, no HTTP proxy is used.
+1. If `repository::aptkey::http_proxy` (from the user-defined resource) is not `undef`, this HTTP proxy will be used to retrieve the APT key.
+2. If `repository::aptkey::http_proxy` is `undef`:
+    a.
+If `repository::aptkey::params::http_proxy` (from the class)
+       is not `undef`, this HTTP proxy will be used to retrieve the APT key.
+    b.
+If `repository::aptkey::params::http_proxy` is `undef`, then
+       no HTTP proxy will be used to retrieve the APT key.